Danielle Stislicki Update: Free Self-Defense Class Offered By Local College Aims To ‘Prevent Victimization’

 With regard to Danielle’s case, police have released little information about the details surrounding her disappearance or what they believe actually happened to the missing woman.
 This is deliberate on the part of authorities who have noted that giving the public information would not be prudent while the investigation is ongoing.
 What police have said is that Danielle was the victim of a crime, certain items of evidence have been sent to the crime lab for testing, and progress is being made in the case.

-Police have remained tight-lipped about Danielle’s case, but what is known is that only weeks after she vanished, law enforcement searched a home in Berkley and reportedly removed a mattress and some floorboards from the residence that are now were being tested, according to Click on Detroit.
+Police have remained tight-lipped about Danielle’s case, but what is known is that only weeks after she vanished, law enforcement searched a home in Berkley and reportedly removed a mattress and some floorboards from the residence that are now being tested, according to Click on Detroit.
 Despite this, no one has been named a suspect or person of interest in connection to Danielle’s disappearance.

 Danielle, 28 at the time, went missing in the late afternoon of Friday, December 2, 2016, after leaving her job at MetLife at around 5 p.m.
 She had plans later in the evening to meet a lifelong female friend for dinner after first stopping at her apartment on the way home from work.

-When Danielle failed to show up for the planned dinner her friend became extremely worried.
+When Danielle failed to show up for the planned dinner, her friend became extremely worried.
 When she was unable to make contact with Danielle by Saturday and Danielle failed to show up for work, the friend became alarmed.
 She then headed to the Independence Green apartment complex where Danielle lives and when the friend arrived, she found Danielle’s Jeep Renegade parked near her apartment.

 Local law enforcement later announced that inside Danielle’s locked Jeep was her purse, her identification, and her credit cards.
 Danielle’s keys and cell phone were nowhere to be found, thus, authorities announced her key ring contains a unique key charm consisting of a yellow figure with a green body and yellow legs.
 Danielle’s cell phone is a Samsung Galaxy Core Prime in a rose gold case.